Floating Points

-Sam Shepherd, known professionally as Floating Points, is a British electronic music producer, DJ, and musician.
+Samuel Shepherd (born 1986), known professionally as Floating Points, is a British electronic music producer, DJ, and musician.
 He is the founder of Pluto Records, co-founder of Eglo Records and leader of a 16-piece group called Floating Points Ensemble.

 Biography

-Raised in Manchester, England, Shepherd studied piano at Chetham's School of Music before receiving a PhD in neuroscience and epigenetics at University College London.
+Raised in Manchester, England, Shepherd studied piano at Chetham's School of Music before receiving a Ph.D. in neuroscience and epigenetics at University College London.
+His Ph.D. research focused on pain responses and the aberrant expression of RNAs in neurons, and included academic publications in neuroscience.
 He also worked as a DJ at Plastic People, a London club, in the late 2000s.

+In late 2008, Shepherd and Alexander Nut launched the Eglo record label.
+Eglo Records had released music by Floating Points, Fatima, Funkineven, Steve Spacek, Dego & Kaidi, Shafiq Husayn, K15, Mizz Beats, Natalie Slade, Destiny71z, Shy One, Henry Wu, Chunky and others.